News & Blog \

 Industrial Foam Production

-An average factory annually produces around 8,000 tons of foam, that represents a volume of nearly 265,000m3 of flexible polyurethane foam, that's like the water contained in 96 Olympic swimming pools.
+An average factory annually produces around 8,000 tons of foam, which represents a volume of nearly 265,000m3 of flexible polyurethane foam, that's like the water contained in 96 Olympic swimming pools.
 All from just one plant!
 The EU’s entire production of PU foam is enough to fill the Star De France ten times or construct 9 Pyramids of Giza annually.

 Everything begins when the raw materials are delivered as liquids to onsite storage tanks, individual substances are then pumped from these tanks to the production area via a closed pipe system.
 The whole process is computer-controlled, and so quantities are predetermined by the exact formulation of the foam to be produced.

 The mixing head is where the real production process begins, isocyanates, polyols, pigments and other additives are mixed together in the mixing head.
 This is poured onto a rolling conveyor belt where it starts to foam.
-It forms a foam block along the conveyor belt and because the foam production is a continuous process any foam block being produced on the conveyor belt could, in theory, be endless.
+It forms a foam block along the conveyor belt and because foam production is a continuous process any foam block being produced on the conveyor belt could, in theory, be endless.

 The long continuous block is cut into sections of up to 120m in length then it is cured and cooled for up to 24 hours before being transported to storage houses.
 At the storage house, the foam can be cut into short blocks compressed and packed and shipped to customers who use the foam at their premises.